 In case you haven’t heard, RVing is in.

-Wary of flying but still wanting to explore, travelers have been hitting the road in campervans and motorhomes.
-They’re discovering the many advantages of RV travel—like freedom, comfort, and convenience.
+During the Covid pandemic, millions of people feared flying but still wanted to explore.
+They hit the road in campervans and motorhomes, and discovered some of the joys of RV travel—including freedom, comfort, and convenience.

-Maybe you’d like to join them, but are intimidated by the logistics.
+Maybe you’d like to join them, but have been intimidated by the logistics.
 What do you need to pack?
 How are you going to park?
 OMG, the toilet.

 We turned to some RVing experts for advice on hitting the road.
-Jason Epperson runs the website and podcast RV Miles; for nearly four years has been living and exploring the U.S. in an RV with his wife, Abby, and their three young children.
+Jason Epperson runs the website and podcast RV Miles and lives in a roving RV with his wife, Abby, and their three young children.
 Michael Smalley is executive vice president of Cruise America, North America’s largest RV rental provider.
-We also checked in with first-time RV renter Abi Smigel, who has been traveling with her kids Ziggy, 8, and Magnolia, 5.
+We also checked in with first-time RV renter Abi Smigel, who has traveled with her kids Ziggy, 8, and Magnolia, 5.

 “Everybody was a newbie at some point,” Smalley said.
 “But pull up an empty chair at an RV campsite and people are eager to help.”